 - Build buzz before the event by tracking conversations online

 - Respond quickly – real-time is best

 - Your job doesn’t finish when the event does

 - Social proof from attendees and experts is a powerful thing

-Ready to give monitoring a try, but don’t know where to start?
-Our Quick Guide to Choosing the Right Monitoring Tool will help:
+Ready to give media monitoring a try, but don’t know where to start?
+We have all the info you need: